Sending in an application

 In summary, there may be three results of the investigation:

 - No insurance data are found.
 This can mean that there never was an insurance policy.
 It can also mean that the insurance was paid out after the war or that the data are no longer in the archives.

 - Insurance data are found and these data indicate that the insurance was already paid out to the beneficiaries after the war.

 - Insurance data are found, but these data indicate that the policy has not been (fully) paid out.

 Subsequent to the results of the investigation, the Board of the Foundation will make a decision about your application for a benefit payment.
 The Board will assess entitlements to a benefit payment from motives of reasonableness and fairness.
 The starting points for this assessment are the insurance law and the law of succession in the Netherlands.
 Lost interest on a possible benefit will be compensated until the moment of payment.
-If goes without saying that you will informed of the decision (in writing).
+If goes without saying that you will be informed of the decision (in writing).

-In case you disagree with a decision of the board, you can lodge a notice of objection within six weeks after the date on which the letter with the board’s decision was sent.
+In case you disagree with a decision of the Board, you can lodge a notice of objection within six weeks after the date on which the letter with the Board’s decision was sent.
 Your notice of objection will be passed on to the independent Objection Committee of the Sjoa Foundation for Individual Insurance Claims.
 You can send the notice of objection to the postal address of the foundation.